sosiristseng/gensjulia/docs/mathematics.md

 - https://github.com/chakravala/DirectSum.jl : Abstract tangent bundle vector space type operations.
 - https://github.com/chakravala/Leibniz.jl : Operator algebras for mixed-symmetry multivariate differentiable tensor fields.
 - https://github.com/christianpeel/LLLplus.jl : LLL lattice reduction, sphere decoder, and related lattice tools.
+- https://github.com/fverdugo/PartitionedArrays.jl : distributed (a.k.a. partitioned) vectors and sparse matrices in Julia.
+It can be used for parallel algebraic multigrid (AMG) to solve PDE problems.
+[JuliaCon 2024 video](https://youtu.be/SRTP_STlGSk)
 - https://github.com/gragusa/Divergences.jl : A Julia package that makes it easy to evaluate divergence measures between two vectors.
 The package allows calculating the gradient and the diagonal of the Hessian of several divergences which can be used to good effect by the MomentBasedEstimators package.
 - https://github.com/JuliaFolds/FGenerators.jl : A package for defining `Transducers.jl`-compatible extended `foldl` with a simple `@yield`-based syntax.
 - https://github.com/JuliaFolds/Transducers.jl : provides composable algorithms on "sequence" of inputs.
 This feature, available in Clojure language, is a [transformation matrix](https://en.wikipedia.org/wiki/Transformation_matrix) for linear transformations that is now in Julia.